MediaComem/comem-archidep/ex/docker-compose-todolist.md

 > :books: When you run Compose services in production on a server, you generally
 > want to run them in detached mode so you do not have to hang around for the
 > services to stay up.
 If you have configured your `restart` keys correctly, the
-> Docker daemon will make sure the services stay alive (and trusty old Systemd
+> Docker daemon will make sure the services stay alive (and trusty old systemd
 > will watch over the daemon itself).

 ## :exclamation: Make it persist